tomwhartung/jmws_accoutrements/doc/devops/https-ssl/README.md

 We are using http (i.e., port 80 without ssl) on `jane`, and using Let's Encrypt certificates on `barbara` and `ava`

-There is much more on this topic further down in this file.
+There is more about this further down in this file.

 # Apache Config File Naming Standard